Updated June 2026 · ClinicalTrials.gov

 Johns Hopkins University is a non-industry sponsor (academic medical center, hospital, foundation, or research network).
 Non-industry sponsors often investigate novel approaches, rare conditions, and behavioral or surgical interventions that commercial sponsors may not prioritize.

-Johns Hopkins University's research footprint spans Tuberculosis (3 trials), HIV (3), and Tuberculosis, Pulmonary (2) as the top three conditions.
+Johns Hopkins University's research footprint spans Alzheimer Disease (3 trials), Bladder Cancer (2), and Ischemic Stroke (2) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

 Trials by Johns Hopkins University